TrutRoman/TrutRoman/README.md

 # 👋 Hi, I'm Roman Trut

-I am a second-year university student with a strong focus on software engineering and data science.
+I am a second-year university student with a strong focus on software engineering and gamedev.
 I am a fast learner with a solid technical foundation, highly motivated to translate my programming skills into practical, real-world solutions.
 I am constantly exploring new technologies and keeping up with the latest developments in the IT industry.

 ## 🎓 Education